 JPMorgan Chase & Co.
-(JPM) Chief Executive Officer Jamie Dimon’s U.S. Senate testimony yesterday underscored how much more complex and government-dependent the bank has become, said historian Ron Chernow.
+(JPM:US) Chief Executive Officer Jamie Dimon’s U.S. Senate testimony yesterday underscored how much more complex and government-dependent the bank has become, said historian Ron Chernow.

 “What happens today with Jamie Dimon, because of the scale and scope of JPMorgan Chase, is a Main Street story,” said Chernow, who wrote the 1990 book “The House of Morgan.”
 In 1933, when then-CEO J.P.
 “Jack” Morgan Jr. testified before Congress, it “was in essence a Wall Street story.”